forthright/vile/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

+## Our Tenets

+* :rainbow: Provide an open and extensible platform for any type of software analysis
+* :seedling: Help maintain and foster an open and inclusive community around code quality
+* :vhs: Distill various types of software analysis into a language independent data format
+* :tada: Support and complement existing tooling (linters, complexity tools, etc.)
+* :nut_and_bolt: Create new open source libraries and plugins, notably within the realm of static analysis

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment